Tuesday, April 26, 2016

 Easy-peasy transfers

+It's possible to connect your ST to a Mac/PC thanks to Mariusz Buras who has developed a program called uIP Tool.
 This will transform your Atari ST into a file server without any configuration.
 Just load it up and it will automatically assign itself an IP - which you use in Google Chrome on your Mac/PC.
 Now you can access the Atari ST and begin transferring files.
-NetUSBee with uIP-tool makes transferring files to/from your Atari ST a cinch.

-In fact... you don't need to use a web browser at all.
+In fact, you don't need to use a web browser at all.
 Load up uIP-Tool and then copy a file over to your Atari ST using the command line.
 It's geeky but it works very well so is lots of fun!
 Here is the example command to copy 'myfile.zip' over to the D-Drive on my Atari ST...

 curl -0T myfile.zip 192.168.2.2/d/myfile.zip